ravan273/Newsportal/README.md

 ## Notes

-- Update DB credentials and base URL in `app/config.php` if needed.
+Update DB credentials and base URL in `app/config.php` if needed.

-- Uploaded images are stored in `assets/uploads/YYYY/MM/`.
+and sometime learn yourself for better future .